We’ve all been there.

 However, if you have a mental or emotional craving, things are a bit more complicated.

-These types of cravings often come from deeper issues that need to be addressed.
-For example, if you find yourself constantly thinking about someone even though you know it’s not good for you, this might be a sign that you’re lonely or have low self-esteem.
+These cravings often come from more profound issues that need to be addressed.
+For example, if you constantly think about someone even though you know it’s not good for you, this might be a sign that you’re lonely or have low self-esteem.

 In this case, the best way to deal with the craving is to address the underlying issue.

 If you’re lonely, try reaching out to friends or family members.
-Or, if you have low self-esteem, try doing some positive affirmations or talking to a therapist.
+If you have low self-esteem, try making positive affirmations or talking to a therapist.

 These are just a few examples of how to deal with cravings.
 If you’re struggling with cravings, there are many resources out there that can help you!